ChevanR/Project5-6/Deliverables-P56/Research-Report.md

 1. VR streaming performance declines noticeably at **125ms latency**.
 2. Haptic feedback remains functional up to **300ms latency** but degrades thereafter.
 3. Combined VR and haptic systems require latency below **125ms** for smooth integration.
+4. The ultrasonic array makes it difficult to use communication involving headsets and microphones, because of the noise they make in a ~5m radius.

 ### Recommendations
 1. **Optimize Network Conditions**: Maintain latency below **125ms**.